SemMTM/pinterest-clone/README.md

     - Responsive design ensures that the profile adapts well to different screen sizes
 3. JavaScript & HTMX for Dynamic Features
     - AJAX is used to update the profile details dynamically, allowing users to edit their bio and profile picture without a page refresh
-    - Tabs switch dynamically, instantly displaying "Created" or "Saved" posts when selected
+    - Tabs switch dynamically via HTMX, instantly displaying "Created" or "Saved" posts when selected
     - The board list updates in real-time, reflecting changes when a user saves or removes posts
     - Interactive animations enhance transitions between sections, improving user experience

 #### Why This Implementation Works Well
 - Optimized database queries minimize unnecessary data fetching